nescapp/A-Perfect-Modpack/README.md

 ![Use the import button in the create profile screen](/import.png)

-Use the import button in the create profile screen.
+Use the import button in the *"create profile"* screen.

 ## Mods
 - Create